Former German President Horst Köhler dies at 81 – DW – 02/01/2025

 Everything "he said and did was usually preceded by long and deep reflections and discussions," Steinmeier wrote.

-Köhler was an economist before he became a politician and was virtually unknown to most people.
+Köhler was an economist and a former managing director at the International Monetary Fund (IMF) before turning to politics and taking the mostly ceremonial office of German president.

-When he became president, Germany's Bild tabloid greeted the new president with the headline "Horst Who?"
+He was a relative newcomer, and when he became president, Germany's Bild tabloid greeted him with the headline "Horst Who?"

 In the years after office, Köhler remained engaged in works in foreign affairs, projects concerning development in Africa, and climate change.